When I was at Jarden (now Newell Brands), we always had clear acquisition criteria when it came to M&A.

 This is all to say that the CPG rollup model is being reinvented with a digital first lens and corporate’s should take notice.

-Here are some ideas of how Thrasio can continue building capabilities:
+Here are some ideas of how the aggregators can continue building capabilities:

-- Thrasio should develop an asset light licensing expertise to line extend some of their most promising brands into new categories.
+- These companies should develop an asset light licensing expertise to line extend some of their most promising brands into new categories.

 - M&A as a Service

-- The way many VC as a Service funds are popping up, Thrasio should consider outsourcing some of their M&A engine to corporate’s who are looking to acquire brands more efficiently but lack the relationships.
-Furthermore, Thrasio eventually will be in a position where they need to jettison brands and this network of corporate’s could be the best buyers.
+- The way many VC as a Service funds are popping up, the aggregators should consider outsourcing some of their M&A engine to corporate’s who are looking to acquire brands more efficiently but lack the relationships.
+Furthermore, they eventually will be in a position where they need to jettison brands and this network of corporate’s could be the best buyers.

-- While they are focused almost exclusively on Amazon brands today, they obviously won’t be married to this platform for potential deals indefinitely.
+- While most of the aggregators are focused almost exclusively on Amazon brands today, they obviously won’t be married to this platform for potential deals indefinitely.
 E-Commerce still only represents ~15-20% of total US retail sales which means that in order to grow they’ll inevitably have to build a robust wholesale business selling into big box retailers and the like.

 - Services are a high margin complement to a product based business as I’ve talked about here.
 Extended warranties and other digital solutions should slowly be merchandised.

-- With all the data intelligence they are capturing on consumer behavior, it’s possible that Thrasio is able to harness all of this to create their own brands, spin up private label or even white label for others.
+- With all the data intelligence they are capturing on consumer behavior, it’s possible that they are able to harness all of this data to create their own brands, spin up private label or even white label for others.